nuno-agostinho/psichomics/README.md

 # psichomics [![Build Status][8]][9] [![AppVeyor Build Status][10]][11] [![codecov][12]][13]
-Interactive R package with a Shiny-based graphical interface for the quantification, analysis and visualisation of alternative splicing data from [The Cancer Genome Atlas (TCGA)][1] or the [Genotype-Tissue Expression (GTEx) project][13].
+Interactive R package with a Shiny-based graphical interface for the quantification, analysis and visualisation of alternative splicing data from [The Cancer Genome Atlas (TCGA)][1], the [Genotype-Tissue Expression (GTEx) project][13] or user-owned files.
 This tool interactively performs survival, principal components and differential splicing analyses with direct incorporation of clinical features (such as tumour stage or survival) associated with TCGA and GTEx samples.

 ![Screen shot](screenshot.png)